paymennt/docs/community/6-online-payment/10-faq.md

 ### Do I have to pay anything for setting up my Shop?

-Absolutely not! setting up the Shop is free with no monthly or setup fees. you only pay your Paymennt card transaction fee. if your business requires any of the many features available in our a Little Extra Plan, an additional low monthly fee is applicable of AED 49 per month, but its your choice.
+Absolutely not! setting up the Shop is free with no monthly or setup fees.
+You only pay your Paymennt card transaction fee.
+If your business requires any of the many features available in our a Little Extra Plan, an additional low monthly fee is applicable of AED 49 per month, but it's your choice.

 ### Can I use my own custom domain?

-Yes. publishing Paymennt stores to a custom domain is available in our Business Plan along with many other useful features for your online business.
+Yes.
+Publishing Paymennt stores to a custom domain is available in our Business Plan along with many other useful features for your online business.

 ### Is using the Paymennt Shops secure?

 We have the same level of security across all our platforms, and we will never compromise on your security or the data of your clients.
-Paymennt is PCI DSS Level compliant for handling card and client data certified. all our transactions are also 3D secure enabled to protect you, and our fraud engine aims to capture suspicious transactions before they happen.
+Paymennt is PCI DSS Level compliant for handling card and client data certified.
+All our transactions are also 3D secure enabled to protect you, and our fraud engine aims to capture suspicious transactions before they happen.

 ### Could I share my item links also for payment?

-Yes. each product and item has its own unique link which you can share with your customers to purchase.
+Yes.
+Each product and item has its own unique link which you can share with your customers to purchase.

 ### Do I need a Paymennt account to enable Shops?

-Paymennt Shops are integrated into your Paymennt account. you must have an account with Paymennt first, which still has no signup or monthly fees.
+Paymennt Shops are integrated into your Paymennt account.
+You must have an account with Paymennt first, which still has no signup or monthly fees.

 ### What payment methods is available in the Shops?

-Paymennt Shops support the same payment methods available to your Paymennt account. we currently support worldwide issued Visa and MasterCard as long as 3D secure is enabled on the card.
+Paymennt Shops support the same payment methods available to your Paymennt account.
+We currently support worldwide issued Visa and MasterCard as long as 3D security is enabled on the card.

 ### Can I manage my Shop from the desktop?

-Not yet. we are working on supporting managing your online shop from the desktop dashboard soon.
+Not yet.
+We are working on supporting managing your online shop from the desktop dashboard soon.

 ### How are shipping costs calculated?

-You can control and define your own shipping rates based on your own cost. you can fine-tune shipping rates based on country and city with multiple rates available per shipping zone.
+You can control and define your own shipping rates based on your own cost.
+You can fine-tune shipping rates based on country and city with multiple rates available per shipping zone.

 ### Do you have cash-on-delivery enabled in Shops?

-No. we only support online payment. we are helping you go cashless and remote, and making sure the client experience is optimized so you don't have to rely on cash.
+No. We only support online payment.
+We are helping you go cashless and remote, and making sure the client experience is optimized so you don't have to rely on cash.

 ### Are there any shipping services included?